mec-UMN/HISIM/README.md

-# Changelog (top is latest)
+# Changelog for V1.1 (latest updates at the top)

- - Implemented 3.5D architectures and fixed minor bugs
+- Implemented 3.5D architectures and fixed minor bugs.
- - Added visualization to illustrate mapping (`tile.map.png`)
+- Added visualization to illustrate mapping using `tile.map.png`.
- - Added setter functions
- - Wraps and re-factors the `analy_model.py` file (`hisim_model.py`)
+- Added setter functions and the code (`hisim_model.py`) now wraps and refactors the `analy_model.py` file.
- - Generate `PPA_new` which uses a dictionary instead of a list (easier to track entries and is better able to log bad configurations) (`hisim_model.py`)
+- Generated `PPA_new`, which uses a dictionary instead of a list (making it easier to track entries and better able to log bad configurations).
- - Label `PPA.csv` with units (`hisim_model.py`)
+- Labeled headers of `PPA.csv` with units.
- - Change relative to absolute paths (`aib_2_5d.py`, `util_mapping.py`)
- - Change system exits to just return (`hisim_model.py`, `util_mapping.py`, `analy_model.py`)
+- Changed relative paths to absolute paths and modified system exits to return instead.

-# HISIM_V1.0
+# HISIM_V1.1
-HISIM introduces a suite of analytical models at the system level to speed up performance prediction for AI models, covering logic-on-logic architectures across 2D, 2.5D and 3D integration.
+HISIM introduces a suite of analytical models at the system level to speed up performance prediction for AI models, covering logic-on-logic architectures across 2D, 2.5D, 3D and 3.5D integration.

 ![HISIM Overview](https://github.com/pragnyan948/HISIM/blob/main/HISIM_Overview.png "HISIM Overview")

 ## File Lists
-Main directory structure of the repository is below
+The main directory structure of the repository is shown below.
+The file `run_tb.py` contains example use cases for running the tool.
 ```
-├── Debug                   --Folder containing layer mapping and layer performance information obtained from simulation
+├── Debug                   -- Folder containing layer mapping and performance information obtained from simulations
+├── Demos                   -- Folder containing demo videos of the tools
 ├── Module_AI_Map
-    ├── AI_Networks         --Folder containing network configuration files of AI models
+    ├── AI_Networks         -- Folder containing configuration files for AI network models
-    ├── util_chip           --Folder containing codes to map the AI model onto the device as per HISIM default mapping
+    ├── util_chip           -- Folder containing code to map the AI model onto the device using HISIM's default mapping
-├── Module_Compute          --Folder containing codes for PPA evaluation of IMC compute core
+├── Module_Compute          -- Folder containing code for PPA evaluation of the IMC compute core
-├── Module_Network          --Folder containing codes for PPA evaluation of routers and AIB interface
+├── Module_Network          -- Folder containing code for PPA evaluation of routers and the AIB interface
-├── Module_Thermal          --Folder containing thermal codes for simulations of 2D, 2.5D, 3D architectures
+├── Module_Thermal          -- Folder containing thermal simulation code for 2D, 2.5D, and 3D architectures
 ├── Results
-    ├── result_thermal      --Folder containing device thermal maps obtained from the simulations
+    ├── result_thermal      -- Folder containing thermal maps of the device obtained from simulations
-    ├── PPA.csv             --CSV file containing PPA and thermal values obtained from the simulation
+    ├── PPA.csv             -- CSV file containing PPA and thermal values in list format
+    ├── PPA_new.csv         -- CSV file containing PPA and thermal values in dictionary format
+├── hisim_model.py          -- Main file used by run_tb.py; implements setter functions
+├── run_tb.py               -- Run file to execute example runs using the HiSimModel defined in hisim_model.py
-├── analy_model.py          --main file
+├── analy_model.py          -- Main file used by run.py
-├── run.py                  --Run file to execute multiple runs of analy_model.py with different configurations
+├── run.py                  -- Run file to execute multiple runs of analy_model.py with different configurations

 ```

 ## Network File
-The structure of network.csv file is as follows:
-IFM_size_x, IFM_size_y, N_IFM, Kx, Ky, NOFM, pool, layer-wise sparsity.
+To facilitate extensibility in evaluating the performance of various AI algorithms, AI network files for different DNNs, GNNs, and transformers are provided at [this link](https://github.com/mec-UMN/HISIM/tree/main/Module_AI_Map/AI_Networks).
+The structure of the `network.csv` file is as follows: IFM_size_x, IFM_size_y, N_IFM, Kx, Ky, NOFM, pool, layer-wise sparsity.
 ```
-IFM_Size_x:            Size of the input of the Layer in x-dimension
+IFM_Size_x:            Size of the input of the Layer in the x-dimension
-IFM_Size_y:            Size of the input of the Layer in y-dimension
+IFM_Size_y:            Size of the input of the Layer in the y-dimension
 N_IFM:                 Number of input channels of the layer
 Kx:                    Kernel size in x-dimension of the layer
 Ky:                    Kernel size in y-dimension of the layer